 Beyond horror, THE SILENCE OF THE LAMBS and INCEPTION show how unresolved plot threads can be magic, provoking the audience’s imagination and causing debate for the audience leaving the cinema.

-3. “It wouldn’t happen this way in real life.”
+3. The Script Notes Say: “It wouldn’t happen this way in real life.”

 Movie logic is different from real world logic.
 If films had to follow reality, they would be incredibly dull.